Electoral system of Scotland: Local Council elections

 Elections to Scotland's 32 councils are held under Single Transferable Vote (STV).
 All wards in Scotland are multi-member wards, meaning there are multiple councillors per area.

 Under this system, voters must number their candidates by preference.
 First-preference votes are counted and the candidates with the least get eliminated, so the first-preference votes for the candidates get ignored and their second preferences get counted instead.
 This continues for many rounds until one candidate wins.

 This has proven to be more proportional than many other systems and small parties and independents have a lot of representation in local councils due to the system, for example Highlands Council is run by a collaboration agreement between independents and the Scottish National Party (SNP).

 UK Parliament elections

 All elections to the UK Parliament are held under First Past the Post (FPTP).
 There was a referendum in 2011 proposing to change the electoral system to Alternative Vote, which returned a result in favour of keeping FPTP.

 There has been reluctance from both Labour and Conservative (UK) Governments to back electoral reform, it has been argued this is because they heavily benefit from FPTP.

 Under this system, voters put a cross in the box next to the candidate they want to represent their constituency, and the candidate with the most votes wins.
-This simplicity of this system means there is a higher turnout than elections under other systems.
-While this may be the case, parties with less than 50% of the vote commonly get a large majority of seats and form the government.
+Parties with less than 50% of the vote commonly get a large majority of seats and form the government.
 For example, in the 1997 General election, Tony Blair's Labour Party won 43.2% of the vote, but 63.4% of seats in parliament.